bio & artist’s statement

 • springtime in the East, complete with cherry trees in blossom (mainly because I spend Easters with my daughter and her family in Richmond, Virginia).

-Thanks to classes and workshops in Tucson, AZ, San Antonio, TX, and Portland, OR, with local and nationally known artists such as Gil Reynolds, Gail Stouffer, Kari Minnick, Roger V. Thomas, Paul Messink and Craig Mitchell Smith, my skills and knowledge are ever improving.
+Thanks to classes and workshops in Tucson and Phoenix, AZ; San Antonio, TX; Portland, OR; Indio, CA; and Corning, NY, with local and nationally known artists such as Gil Reynolds, Gail Stouffer, Kari Minnick, Roger V. Thomas, Paul Messink, Craig Mitchell Smith, and Denise Stillwaggon Leone, my skills and knowledge are ever improving.